akaneme/akaneme/README.md

  <br>

-(a computer science and engineering major fresher in college, hoping to learn more and do the actual meaningful stuff)
+(a fresher in college, hoping to learn more and do the actual meaningful stuff)